gragusa/macrotopics/juliainstallation.md

 ### Step 1: Install Julia 1.7.2

-Go to https://julialang.org/downloads and download the current stable release, Julia 1.5.4, using the correct version for your operating system (Linux x86, Mac, Windows, etc).
+Go to https://julialang.org/downloads and download the current stable release, [Julia 1.7.2](https://julialang.org/downloads), using the correct version for your operating system (Linux x86, Mac, Windows, etc).

 ### Step 2: Run Julia

 After installing, make sure that you can run Julia.
-On some systems, this means searching for the "Julia 1.7.1" program installed on your computer; in others, it means running the command julia in a terminal.
+On some systems, this means searching for the "Julia 1.7.2" program installed on your computer; in others, it means running the command julia in a terminal.

 Make sure that you can execute a simple command, like `sin(3.14)`: